 Join the Notebook!
 Become a Member!

 The Notebook invites all of our readers to join us now as members by signing up on our "Donate" page.
 Our reporting depends on the continued generous support and contributions from our growing Notebook membership.
-In 2014, we have reached more than 600 memberships!
+In 2014, we reached more than 600 memberships!
 Thanks to all of our supporters.

 Don't forget to renew or join for this calendar year, if you haven't already.